direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 Overview
 ========

-In this sample we use other exe than *ccnd*:
+In this example we use other exe than *ccnd*:

 1. *ccn_repo* is a CCN repository used to serve the Video file
 2. *vlc* the well known media player
 3. *ccnputfile* used to fill the repository with our Video file

 The two first exe are not usable under DCE:

 1. *ccn_repo* is a java program and DCE do not yet supports Java,
 2. *vlc* use a graphical interface and DCE do not supports this kind of application.

 So the parts *cnn_repo* and *vlc* will be launched normally outside of DCE environnement.
 We will also use 3 *ccnd*:

- 1. the first *ccnd* will be launched normally outside DCE, it will be the server for *vlc* player , it will use the standard CCNx port ie 9596.
+1. the first *ccnd* will be launched normally outside DCE, it will be the server for *vlc* player ,it will use the standard CCNx port ie 9596.
 2. the second *ccnd* will be launched inside DCE listening port 2000.
 3. the third *ccnd* will be launched normally outside DCE listening port 3000

 then we install ccn routes like this : first *ccnd* forward every interests to second *ccnd* and second *ccnd* forward every interests to third one.